japalaciosmo/devChallenge/README.md

 for the sake of simplicity, the key if for a fake chat app that is never going to be developed.

-- Port for the bot to be able to connect to any tcp could be added as an env variable too.

 - Messages are not stored in any database for simplicity

+- Dockerize would iprove deployment

+- Have the user information as part of the message